gonzalop/wombatt/README.md

 The data can be exposed via console, web server (txt, json), or MQTT (Homeassistant auto-discovery topics automatically added).

+## Features
+- **Web Dashboard**: A web-based user interface to monitor your inverters and batteries in real-time.
+- **Prometheus Metrics**: Expose metrics in a Prometheus-compatible format for easy integration with monitoring systems.
+- **YAML Configuration**: Configure wombatt using a YAML file for advanced and flexible setups.

 See [wombatt command documentation](docs/cmds/wombatt.md) for more details.